trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 The third command that prints the mesh statistics to the screen is optional.
 The `box_with_object.mesh` and `box_with_object.tec` files are placed into the `out/` by default.
 You can visualize the mesh that was just generated also using Paraview simply select "Tecplot Reader" when prompted after opening the `box_with_object.tec` file.
-From such a visualiation it appears that the mesh does not have a curved interior boundary, but this is an artifact of plotting software combined with using `plot file format = skeleton` in the `RUN_PARAMETERS`.
+From such a visualization it appears that the mesh does not have a curved interior boundary, but this is an artifact of plotting software combined with using `plot file format = skeleton` in the `RUN_PARAMETERS`.

 Regenerate the mesh but change the control file to use `plot file format = sem`, execute